Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 I like to visualize HCI as an expanding field of research over time.
 As technology evolves, the context studied in user interface design expands ([Jeuris, 2017][11]; Figure 4).

+> [O]riginally there was a focus on the hardware interface, followed by a focus on software, whereas most of HCI research today focuses on the work settings and its associated social context.

 ![As technology evolves, from hardware, to software, to desktop computing, to personal information management, to social media, the context studied in user interface design expands, and draws on different fields of research, from engineering, to mathematics, to programming, to design, to cognitive science, to social sciences.](/articles/assets/images/hci-context-expands.png)

 Design research, cognitive science, and social sciences have contributed tremendously to our understanding on how to take into account a broader context when designing technologies, i.e., methods and theories to design better artifacts.